carlfranklin/AddIdentityServer/README.md

 }
 ```

-According to this, the user has to be in the **counterClicker** role in order to increment the counter.
+According to this, the user has to be present and logged in.
+Also, the user has to be in the **counterClicker** role in order to increment the counter.
 This check is done like so:

 ```c#
 if (user.IsInRole("counterClicker"))